AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Remove Series

 As far as any chart can be adjusted at any time there may be a need in removing some of chart's series.
-To remove any series you need just to pass series index to **.removeSeresAt()** method.
+To remove any series you need just to pass series index to {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method.

 ```
   var chart = anychart.column();